-However, if you’re just starting and you need something that will handle the basic accounting tasks you need to manage your properties and your personal accounting, QuickBooks could be the right way to go.
+However, if you’re just starting and need something that will handle the basic accounting tasks for managing your properties and your personal accounting, QuickBooks could be the right way to go.

 If you’re more experienced or are managing a large number of properties, whether you’re part of a team at a property management firm or on your own, chances are you’ll find QuickBooks limiting in what it can do.

-Below, the example we’ll use is of a property management company.
+Below, the example we’ll use is of a rental property business.

 The first and most important thing to get right in QuickBooks is to make sure you set up two separate company files:

-- Your business: This is your property management business, where you accept payment for your services and issue payments to owners, etc.
+- Your business: This is your property management business, where you accept payment for your services, issue payments to owners, etc.

-- Your service: This is your rental property management service, including collecting rent payments, accepting security deposits, other fees, pay for maintenance and repairs, and anything else involved in actually managing the properties for your owners.
+- Your service: This is your rental property management service, including collecting rent payments, accepting security deposits and other fees, paying for maintenance and repairs, and anything else involved in actually managing the properties for your owners.